rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 *git to operations* and integrate it with existing CI/CD systems and QA processes.

 ## Build Recipes
 rapyuta.io builds as *catkin* and *docker* build recipes.
 The goal of each build recipe is to generate a running docker container at the end of the build creation process.

+The rapyuta.io platform also allows you to push a docker image to a private registry and you can use the image while creating a package.
+This helps the user who wants to try out the image on their local machine before deploying it on the device or cloud.

 In the **Builds** section to add a new build, add the Build name and provide the URL address of git repository.
 Suppose you want to add the address of a git repository